joelagnel/lkmm-article-2023/index.md

 However, we are missing a subtle point related to propogation which can indeed make this happen!
 Even though we have the `->co` relation between the stores to `y`, the store to `x` can be propogated much later to thread `P1` as the `weak fence` delays the propogation.

-Let us prove this mathematically.
+Let us see what it takes to forbid this mathematically and why weak fences cannot forbid it.
 First lets define a `->prop` relation.
 A `->prop` relation guarantees the propogation of changes to different memory locations to happen in a certain order.

 So for instance, if we have writes `W1` and `W2`, `W1 ->co W2` implies `W1 ->prop W2`.
 Weak fences also assist in propogation of previous `->co` links.

 So, `W1 ->co W2 ->weak-fence W3` also implies `W1 ->prop W3`.
 This property of weak fences is called cumulativity.

-Applying this to the previous example, we have:
+Applying this to the previous example, for `x` to be read as 0 with the final value as `y`, we generate:
 ```
 WRITE_ONCE(*y, 1) ->co WRITE_ONCE(*y, 2) ->strong-fence  READ_ONCE(*x)
 ```
-and the read of `x` to be 0,
+and,
 ```
 READ_ONCE(*x); ->fr WRITE_ONCE(*x, 1); ->weak-fence WRITE_ONCE(*y, 1);
 ```